Readable external tables are most commonly used to select data to load into regular database tables. You use the

 ROWS (the default) or as a

 PERCENT of total rows (1-100).

-The entire external table operation is aborted, and no rows are processed, if the number of error rows reaches the
+The entire external table operation is cancelled, and no rows are processed, if the number of error rows reaches the

 SEGMENT REJECT LIMIT.
 The limit of error rows is per-segment, not per entire operation.
 The operation processes all good rows, and it discards and optionally logs formatting errors for erroneous rows, if the number of error rows does not reach the